I don’t think I’ve ever met a person who didn’t like alfredo pasta.

 Return sauce back to skillet and cook on medium heat until it bubbles, then reduce heat to low and cook until thickened, stirring frequently.

 If sauce is too thick, add a little more milk.
-If too thin, scoop out some sauce in a 1/2 cup measuring cup and whisk in 1-2 tsp more arrowroot or flour.
+If too thin, scoop out some sauce in a 1/2 cup measuring cup and whisk in 1-2 tsp more arrowroot or flour (amounts as original recipe is written // adjust if altering batch size).
 Whisk to combine and add back to sauce.
 Repeat as needed until desired consistency is reached.

 Once sauce is ready, add pasta, peas and toss.
 Cook for 1-2 minutes to warm through, and then serve with additional vegan parmesan cheese and red pepper flake.